marcobeierer/wordpress-linkchecker/src/readme.txt

 1. List of broken links found by the Link Checker.

 == Changelog ==

+= 1.9.0 =
+*Release Date - 17th April, 2018*

+* Highlighting of redirects.
+* Added option to show working redirects.
+	* Has to be enabled in the settings.
+* Fixed a conflict of the settings page with the settings page of the *Broken Link Checker* plugin.

 = 1.8.0 =
 *Release Date - 9th April, 2018*